Szymekk44/Luma/README.md

 # Luma - Open Source Bot for Zyntra.gg

 **Luma** is an open-source moderation and utility bot built for [Zyntra](https://zyntra.gg) by [Szymekk](https://github.com/szymekk).
 It supports key features like autoroles, welcome messages, permission viewing, and much more!

 You can:

 - ✅ **Test it** on our official server: [https://zyntra.gg/invite/zyntra](https://zyntra.gg/invite/zyntra)
 - ✅ **Add it to your own server**:
   [https://zyntra.gg/authorize/bot/7358806823119360002?permissions=32768](https://zyntra.gg/authorize/bot/7358806823119360002?permissions=32768)

 ---

 ## ⚙️ Features

-- ✅ Autorole system
+- ✅ Autorole system – auto-assign roles to new users when they join
-- ✅ Welcome message configuration
+- ✅ Welcome messages – greet new members with a custom message in a chosen channel (fully customizable)
 - ✅ Command prefix customization
 - ✅ Check user permissions
-- ✅ Simple help menu
+- ✅ Simple help embed creator
 - 🔌 Built in JavaScript using native REST API calls to Zyntra (no external SDK required)
+- 🧠 Built-in cache for servers and members to reduce API calls
+- 🚦 Internal message rate limiter to avoid hitting Zyntra's API rate limits (fully adjustable)

 ---